Croatia is much more than what you find out on the Internet and in the tourist brochures!

 Small place with a huge film fan base.
 This hidden pearl located in the heart of Green Istria will attract history bookworms, art lovers, and romantic souls because of the atmosphere this pitoresce place creates during summer times.
 Rich history, untouched nature, friendly hosts, local anecdotes, and stories like the tale of "Big Joseph" combined with one of the most recognized independent movie festivals are just some of the reasons you should visit Istra and Motovun this summer.

-Besides its nature, unique homemade treats, and rich history, there are many reasons why you should visit Motovun, a true historical personification of mentality and a way of life of the people in Istra.
-Just walking through the center of Motovun returns you to the older times, which, combined with the rich color diversity of the surrounding houses and the nature outside the town, create a natural portrait of a small pitoresce place in the heart of Istria.
+Besides its nature, unique homemade treats, and rich history, there are many reasons why you should visit Motovun, a true historical personification of Istrian mentality and a city of tourism.
+Just walking through the city streets of Motovun returns you to the older times, which, combined with the rich color diversity of the surrounding houses and the nature outside the town, create a natural portrait of a small pitoresce place in the heart of Istria.

 Besides that, in Motovun, you can see the Parenzana, a railroad that connected Poreč and Trieste in Italy, which is now considered a historical monument.
 Also, with the help and friendly hospitality, you will get your money worth this summer!